davypough/Wouldwork/README.md

 (ql:quickload :wouldwork)
 ```

+### Easier: using `local-projects` folder of quicklisp

 Or easier: Just go to `~/quicklisp/local-projects/` and `git clone git@github.com:gwangjinkim/Wouldwork.git`.
 Open then SBCL and run `(ql:quickload :wouldwork)`.

+Be aware: When you are using roswell, then your `local-projects` folder is usually in:
+`~/.roswell/local-projects/` - or wherever you have it.

+That is the reason, why the other method is more robust - you then don't have to search for the `local-projects` folder first.

+Another point is - be aware, if you want to use your roswell sbcl, then you have to start with
+`ros run`.

+If you just run `sbcl` then check with `which sbcl` where its location is.
+and your `~/.sbclrc` would tell you which quicklisp it is using.
+And in this case, you have to use mostly
+`~/quicklisp/local-projects/`.
+But of course this depends on where you installed your `quicklisp` for your global `sbcl`.

 ## Run Wouldwork